-Implementation and Activities 2021 Rescue and Rearing Season
+Implementation and Activities 2022 Rescue and Rearing Season

-• MPWMD Fish Rescues - Since 1989, District staff has rescued 473,690 steelhead from drying reaches of the Carmel River watershed.
-Compared to previous rescue seasons, total rescued fish in the 2021 dry season was 56% of the 1989-2021 average of 14,354 (Figure XVI-3).
-Rescue and transport mortality for the 2021 dry season was 0.45%.
-Average rescue transport mortality for the 1991-2021 period is 0.55% (Figure XVI-4).

-2021 Annual Mainstem Rescue Totals - A total of 54 rescue days were conducted in the mainstem of the Carmel River.
-Rescue operations occurred from late May through late September, yielding 7,844 steelhead, including: 6,780 young-of-the-year (YOY), 1,017 yearlings (1+), 11 adults, and 36 mortalities (0.46%) (Table XVI-1).
-Staff tagged eight adults with Passive Integrated Transponder (PIT) tags before release into the ocean and there were three recaptures (adults).

-2021 Tributary Rescues Totals - A total of two rescue days were conducted on Garzas Creek.
-Rescue operations occurred in mid-June and late July, yielding 117 steelhead, including: 37 youngof-the-year (YOY), 80 yearlings (1+), and no mortalities (0.0%) (Table XVI-1).

-2021 Transplant Locations - The majority of rescued mainstem fish were taken to the Sleepy Hollow Steelhead Rearing Facility (SHSRF) (7,724).
-An additional 34 fish rescued late in the season were released in the upper valley to avoid disease cross contamination with the fish already at the Facility, 11 adult kelts, and 38 juveniles were released into the ocean or lagoon (Table XVI-2).
+- MPWMD Fish Rescues Since 1989, District staff has rescued 487,941 steelhead from drying reaches of the Carmel River watershed.
+Compared to previous rescue seasons, the total number of rescued fish in the 2022 dry season was 99% of the 1989-2022 average of 14,351 (Figure XVI-3).
+Rescue and transport mortality for the 2022 dry season was 0.69%.
+Average rescue transport mortality for the 1991-2022 period is 0.56% (Figure XVI-4). - 2022 Annual Mainstem Rescue Totals Rescues were conducted on 46 days from early June through early September, yielding 14,212 steelhead, including: 13,334 young-of-the-year (YOY), 777 yearlings (1+), 2 adults, and 99 mortalities (0.69%) (Table XVI-1).
+Staff tagged one adult with Passive Integrated Transponder (PIT) tags before release into the ocean and there were one adult and 29 yearling recaptures. - 2022 Tributary Rescues Totals One rescue day was conducted on Garzas Creek in mid-June, yielding 39 yearling (1+) steelhead, and no mortalities (0.0%) (Table XVI-1). - 2022 Transplant Locations The majority of rescued mainstem fish were taken to the Sleepy Hollow Steelhead Rearing Facility (SHSRF) (12,397).
+An additional 1,716 fish rescued from marginal water quality conditions were released in the upper valley to avoid potential disease cross contamination with the fish already at the Facility, and 1 adult kelt was released into the ocean (Table XVI-2).